 Add the cooked rice, and sauté for 1 minute.

-In a medium bowl, whisk together the eggs, 1/2 cup sour cream and the salt.
+In a medium bowl, whisk together the eggs, 1/2 cup sour cream and salt.
 Add to the skillet, swirling gently to distribute the egg mixture evenly throughout the other ingredients.
 Cook, undisturbed for 2-3 minutes, or until edges look set.
-Place the pan in the preheated oven until just set in the center, about 8-10 minutes more.
+Place the pan in the preheated oven until just set in the center, about 8-10 minutes.

 Stir together the scallion greens with the remaining 1/4 cup sour cream.
 Serve frittata in wedges topped with a dollop of the scallion cream.

-Looking for a new brunch idea or a great breakfast to take with you in the morning to keep you full?
+Looking for a new brunch idea or a satisfying breakfast to take with you in the morning?
 This frittata, made with Minute® Instant Brown Rice, crispy cooked bacon, scallions and eggs, is a savory and delicious option.
-Although the recipe calls for edamame, you can use any vegetables that you like such as peas or broccoli.
+Although the recipe calls for edamame, you can use any vegetables that you like, such as peas or broccoli.

 Get creative with your frittatas!
 These dishes are an amazing way to enjoy a delicious meal and clean out your fridge of leftovers.
 Feel free to go as outside of the box as you like.
 The eggs act as a mild base that pairs well with a wide variety of other ingredients.
 The possibilities are endless!
-A frittata is a great dish for experimenting with flavors and learning which ingredients you like together.
+A frittata is a great dish for experimenting with flavors and learning which ingredient combinations you enjoy.

 Before anything else, give your frittata a savory base by cooking the bacon in the pan.
 The grease from the bacon works on two counts.
 It helps to coat the pan so the frittata doesn’t stick and it also provides excellent flavor.